xjenniferxie/design/README.md

 My design portfolio

-September 2018: Updated to be mobile responsive
+September 2018: Updated to be mobile responsive!